fraserivison/apex-adventures/README.md

 The code to make the social media tabs in the footer is from [Youtube] (https://www.youtube.com/watch?v=_CEJZr8-OmY)

-The icons in the footer are from [Font Awesome] (https://fontawesome.com/kits)
+The icons in the footer are from [FontAwesome] (https://fontawesome.com/kits)

 Responsive Font Size [MakeUseOf] (https://www.makeuseof.com/how-to-create-responsive-typography-with-css/#:~:text=For%20the%20heading%20%E2%80%9Ch1%E2%80%9D%20the,responsive%20to%20different%20screen%20sizes.)

 Gallery [SheCodes] (https://www.shecodes.io/athena/10013-how-to-make-image-grids-responsive-with-css#:~:text=To%20create%20a%20responsive%20image,adjusting%20to%20different%20screen%20sizes.)

+Dont Take Our Word For It [W3Schools] (https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_testimonials)

 Navigation Bar [CodePen](https://codepen.io/maheshambure21/pen/QwXaRw)